microsoft/Windows365-PSScripts/Reporting/README.md

 - Microsoft.Graph.DeviceManagement.Actions
 - Microsoft.Graph.Users.Actions

+This script will install the AzureADPreview module automatically if it isn't already installed.

-> **If the computer running this script has the AzureAD module installed, there may be conflicts with the AzureADPreview module.
-It may be required to uninstall the AzureAD module to avoid the conflict**
+> **The AzureADPreview module is not compatible with the AzureAD module.
+If the AzureAD module is installed, the script will notify the user to uninstall the module, close all PowerShell sessions, and to try again.**

 ## Usage